Eugène Burnouf: Life

 A month earlier, Burnouf's friend Professor Christian Lassen of Bonn, had also published a work on "The Old Persian Cuneiform Inscriptions of Persepolis".
 He and Burnouf had been in frequent correspondence, and (Burnouf's?) claim to have independently detected the names of the satrapies, and thereby to have fixed the values of the Persian characters, was in consequence fiercely attacked.
 However, whatever his obligations to Burnouf may have been, according to Sayce, Lassen's "contributions to the decipherment of the inscriptions were numerous and important."

 A year later in 1837, Henry Rawlinson had made a copy of the much longer Behistun inscriptions in Persia.
 Carved in the reign of King Darius of Persia (522 BC-486 BC), the inscriptions consisted of identical texts in the three official languages of the empire: Old Persian, Babylonian, and Elamite.
 Rawlinson sent a translation of the opening paragraphs to the Royal Asiatic Society.
 Before this paper was published, however, the works of Lassen and Burnouf reached him, prompting a series of revisions and a delay in publication.
 In 1847 the first part of Rawlinson's Memoir was published, followed by the second part in 1849.
 The task of deciphering the Persian cuneiform texts was virtually accomplished.

 Eugène Burnouf received many Sanskrit texts from Indologist and anthropologist Brian Houghton Hodgson.
 He published the Sanskrit text and French translation of the Bhagavata Purana ou histoire poétique de Krichna in three folio volumes (1840–1847).
-His last works were Introduction à l'histoire du Bouddhisme indien (1844), and a translation of Le lotus de la bonne loi (The Lotus Sutra, 1852).
+His last works were Introduction à l'histoire du Buddhisme indien (1844), and a translation of Le lotus de la bonne loi (The Lotus Sutra, 1852).
 According to Jonathan Silk, Burnouf can be regarded as "the founding father of modern Buddhist scientific studies."

 He had been for twenty years a member of the Academie des Inscriptions and professor of Sanskrit in the Collège de France.
 "Introduction à l'Histoire du Bouddhisme Indien" is recognized as an introduction to Buddhist metaphysics which influenced many French occultists in the nineteenth century for whom indianism and Sanskrit texts were a source of inspiration.

-See a notice of Burnouf's works by Barthélemy Saint-Hilaire, prefixed to the second edition (1876) of the Introduction à l'histoire du Bouddhisme indien; also Naudet, Notice historique sur MM.
+See a notice of Burnouf's works by Barthélemy Saint-Hilaire, prefixed to the second edition (1876) of the Introduction à l'histoire du Buddhisme indien; also Naudet, Notice historique sur MM.
 Burnouf, père et fils, in Mémoires de l'Académie des Inscriptions.
 A list of his valuable contributions to the Journal asiatique and of his manuscript writings, is given in the appendix to the Choix de lettres d'Eugène Burnouf (1891).

 His cousin Emile-Louis Burnouf (1821–1907) continued his work on Sanskrit language.